$R_K$ and $R_{K^*}$ in an Aligned 2HDM with Right-Handed Neutrinos: Acknowledgements

 \section{Acknowledgements}

-The work of LDR and SM is supported in part by the NExT Institute.
-SM also acknowledges partial financial contributions from the STFC Consolidated Grant ST/L000296/1.
-SJDK and SK have received support under the H2020-MSCA grant agreements InvisiblesPlus (RISE) No. 690575 and Elusives (ITN) No. 674896.
-All authors acknowledge support under the H2020-MSCA grant agreement NonMinimalHiggs (RISE) No. 645722.
+The work of L.D.R. and S.M. is supported in part by the NExT Institute.
+S.M. also acknowledges partial financial contributions from the STFC Consolidated Grant No. ST/L000296/1.
+S.J.D.K. and S.K. have received support under the H2020-MSCA InvisiblesPlus (RISE) Grant No. 690575 and Elusives (ITN) Grant No. 674896.
+All authors acknowledge support under the H2020-MSCA NonMinimalHiggs (RISE) Grant No. 645722.
+L.D.R. thanks Fady Bishara, Marco Nardecchia and Olcyr Sumensari for very fruitful discussions.

 [2]{#2}\begingroup \endgroup